MDCore/mdcore.github.io/_posts/2018-09-09-Manager-README.md

 - W. Edwards Deming — Continuous Improvement; a giant
 - Theory Z of Ouchi — Deming-based management theory
 - Systems Thinking — People act the way they do because of the systems they're part of.
 Fix the system not the people.
 I considered putting this as a section above but it seemed too broad.
 Read about it anyway!

 ---
+# If you want to see me from a CV perspective
+Ask: I'll send you what I used to get this job.

+---